A Ridiculously Simple Way to Beat the Market

 Step 2: Index

-Sure, this is a retail stock website and (obviously) I love picking retail stocks.
-But the guaranteed way to take advantage of the markets long-term rewards is by buying stock index funds.
+Sure, this is a retail stock website and (obviously) we love picking retail stocks.
+The guaranteed way to take advantage of the markets long-term rewards is by buying stock index funds.
 Stock index funds are passively managed, low fee, funds that aim to simply match the market's returns.
 The diversification of an index fund provides added security for novice investors who may be tempted to sell during downturns.

-Once you're comfortable with indexing, I do recommend that all investors take advantage of the remarkable upside of retail and consumer goods stock by allocating a small portion of their nest egg to a retail sector ETF.
+Once you're comfortable with indexing, we recommend that all investors take advantage of the remarkable upside of retail and consumer goods stock by allocating a small portion of their nest egg to a retail sector ETF.

 Think of these funds as an index of all retail, which can add firepower to your portfolio in good times.
 For instance, the SPDR Retail Sector ETF has tripled the S&P's returns since its inception!